vedprakash-m/carpool/docs/CONTRIBUTING.md

 ---

-Thank you for contributing to vCarpool!
+Thank you for contributing to Carpool!
 Your efforts help make transportation more sustainable and accessible for everyone.